mbari-github/MyCityDigitalTwin/README.md

 # Description
 In this section, a guide to build a traffic digital twin of your city will be explained step by step.
 1. Go to [OpenStreetMap](https://www.openstreetmap.org/), go to the export tab and select a proper area to work with.
-Just make sure it's not to big, else it might create lag in the next steps where the ctual 3D model will be used.
+Just make sure it's not to big, else it might create lag in the next steps where the actual 3D model will be used.
-2.
+2. Then convert the *osm* file in a *xodr* file.
+This operation can be done in 2 different ways depending on how **CARLA** was downloaded:
+    - If you downloaded the devs' version, use the osm_to_xodr.py script in the *carla-dev\PythonAPI\util* folder.<br/>
+      `python osm_to_xodr.py -i OSM_FILE_PATH  -o XODR_FILE_PATH  --traffic-lights  --center-map` <br/>
+      In case this returns an error, just follow the